michellehaq/MichelleHaq.github.io/README.md

 * Predicting Skincare Toxicity in Skincare Products from the Five Most purchased Brands at Sephora
   * Michelle Haq
-  * **scour the internet**AOS C111: Introduction to Machine Learning for the Physical Sciences
+  * AOS C111: Introduction to Machine Learning for the Physical Sciences
   * Dr. Alexander Lozinski
   * December 5th, 2025